EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl-service/ssl-service.md

 Possible values: ENABLED, DISABLED
 Default value: DISABLED

-<b>nonFipsCiphers</b>
-State of usage of ciphers that are not FIPS approved.
-Valid only for an SSL service bound with a FIPS key and certificate.
-Possible values: ENABLED, DISABLED
-Default value: DISABLED

 <b>ssl2</b>
 State of SSLv2 protocol support for the SSL service.
 This parameter is not applicable when configuring a backend service.